 We collect PHI to provide health records, testing services, obtain payment for these services and other purposes permitted or required by law.
 PHI may include name, address, telephone number, email address, date of birth, gender, ethnicity, medical history, diagnosis, treatment information, provider identification, medical insurance account number, and payment card information.

 Protection of PHI

 While there can be no guarantee of privacy, we have established reasonable and appropriate physical, technical and administrative safeguards to protect PHI against unauthorized use and disclosure and to restrict access to PHI to only those workforce members who need it in order to provide services to clients and patients and conduct business operations.

 For information about sample retention and your rights related to this, please see the consent that you signed.

 If you share this information or these test results with anyone, you are responsible for any compromise of confidentiality that may result from such sharing.

 Uses and Disclosures of PHI

-In the course of providing laboratory services, we use PHI internally and disclose it to health care providers (health care professionals requesting services, laboratory personnel involved in ordering services and other caregivers), insurers, payors, third party service providers, and government authorities, and their respective agents.
+In the course of providing laboratory services, we use PHI internally and disclose it to health care providers (health care professionals requesting services, laboratory personnel involved in ordering services), insurers, payors, third party service providers and their respective agents.
 Some examples of what we do with the information we collect and the reasons it might be disclosed to third parties are described below.